 He has been President of the Norfolk Club and the Aylsham Agricultural Show, Captain of the Royal West Norfolk Golf Club (Brancaster), Chairman of Fakenham Racecourse, while also farming the family farm with his wife Caroline in Cawston.

-However, having completed 50 years service to Barratt & Cooke, he knows how important it is to loosen the reins for the benefit of the business, and on 1st April 2018 he decided to become Non-Executive Chairman, to concentrate on contributing to major decisions and strategies for the business, while allowing the next generation to take the business forward on a day to day basis.
+However, having completed 50 years service to Barratt & Cooke, he knows how important it is to loosen the reins for the benefit of the business, and on 1st April 2018 he decided to become a Non-Executive, to concentrate on contributing to major decisions and strategies for the business, while allowing the next generation to take the business forward on a day to day basis.

 Throughout these 50 years with Barratt & Cooke, he has always maintained (and will continue to in the future), the firm’s focus on